I’m frequently asked by loan signing agents: How do I explain the California Per Diem Interest Disclosure form?

 By checking this box, the borrower understands there is a chance that they may responsible for interest over a weekend or over a holiday, even though the loan has not yet been funded.

-So here are a couple of scenarios where the borrower may choose to check the second box:
+So here are a couple of scenarios in which the borrower may choose to check the second box:

-In another scenario this could be an issue if, by contract, the loan has to close on Monday.
+In another potentially problematic scenario is if, by contract, the loan has to close on a Monday.

 In both cases, the borrower should know if timing is of the essence.

-This will cause either one of two responses:
+This will cause either one of two responses from the borrower:

-Once again, we cannot give advice, but we can be educated on what each box means.
-Notice how I simply read what each box means and let them make the decision.
+Once again, we cannot give advice, but we can be educated about what each box means.
+Notice how I simply read what each box says and let them make the decision.

-That is the job of a good loan signing agent.
+That is a characteristic of a good loan signing agent.

-And now you know what the Per Diem Interest Disclosure form says, and you’re one step closer to becoming an expert loan signing agent.
+And now that you know what the Per Diem Interest Disclosure form says, you’re one step closer to becoming an expert loan signing agent.

 Be sure to subscribe to my email list to get regular loan signing agent tips and best practices like this one here.

-And when you’re ready to take your loan signing agent career to the next level and make great part time income, be sure to get my loan signing system course by clicking here!
+And when you’re ready to take your loan signing agent career to the next level and make great part-time income, be sure to get my loan signing system course by clicking the link below!

 About: The Loan Signing System is the best way to make great money part-time on your own schedule.
 Learn to become a notary public loan signing agent today and supplement your income!
-The Loan Signing System is a boot-camp style course that will teach you to become an expert signing agent, step-by-step.
-Click here to get the course.
+The Loan Signing System is a boot-camp style course that will teach you, step-by-step, how to become an expert signing agent.
+Click the link above to get started today.

 About the Author